Oghuz Turks: Physical appearance

 Head of male Seljuk royal figure, 12–13th century, from Iran.

 Al-Masudi described Yangikent's Oghuz Turks as "distinguished from other Turks by their valour, their slanted eyes, and the smallness of their stature".
 Stone heads of Seljuq elites kept at the New York Metropolitan Museum of Art displayed East Asian features.
 Over time, Oghuz Turks' physical appearance changed.
 Rashid al-Din Hamadani stated that "because of the climate their features gradually changed into those of Tajiks.
-Since they were not Tajiks, the Tajik peoples called them turkmān, i.e. Turk-like (Turk-mānand)" (Note: This folk-etymology had been attested in Al-Biruni and Mahmud al-Kashgari, the latter a native Middle Turkic speaker.
-However, this mixed Turkic-Persian etymology is now considered incorrect; instead, Türkmen is now etymologized as from ethnonym Türk plus strengthening suffix -men, meaning most Turkish of the Turks' or 'pure-blooded Turks..). Ḥāfiẓ Tanīsh Mīr Muḥammad Bukhārī also related that the "Oghuz Turkic face did not remain as it was after their migration into Transoxiana and Iran".
+Since they were not Tajiks, the Tajik peoples called them turkmān, i.e. Turk-like (Turk-mānand)".
+(Note: This folk-etymology had been attested in Al-Biruni and Mahmud al-Kashgari, the latter a native Middle Turkic speaker.
+However, this mixed Turkic-Persian etymology is now considered incorrect; instead, Türkmen is now etymologised as from ethnonym Türk plus strengthening suffix -men, meaning most Turkish of the Turks' or 'pure-blooded Turks..) Ḥāfiẓ Tanīsh Mīr Muḥammad Bukhārī also related that the "Oghuz Turkic face did not remain as it was after their migration into Transoxiana and Iran".
 Khiva khan, Abu al-Ghazi Bahadur, in his Chagatai-language treatise Genealogy of the Turkmens, wrote that "their (Oghuz Turks) chin started to become narrow, their eyes started to become large, their faces started to become small, and their noses started to become big after five or six generations".
 Ottoman historian Mustafa Âlî commented in Künhüʾl-aḫbār that Anatolian Turks and Ottoman elites are ethnically mixed: "Most of the inhabitants of Rûm are of confused ethnic origin.
 Among its notables there are few whose lineage does not go back to a convert to Islam."